ylberz/vue-datatable/README.md

 # Vue 3 Data Table Component

-`vue3datatable`is a highly customizable data table component designed for Vue 3.
+`vue-table-data`is a highly customizable data table component designed for Vue 3.
 It provides robust features such as pagination, sorting, and filtering, making it a powerful tool for displaying and managing tabular data in Vue 3 applications.
 This component is designed for seamless integration into Vue 3 projects and offers extensive customization options to fit various design needs.

 ## Features